Edelbrock Pro-Flo Multi Point EFI System #3509 for Dodge 440

 three basic types of EFI systems: alpha-N, MAF and speed density.

-- alpha-N: this type uses only throttle position and engine speed to
+- alpha-N: this type uses only throttle position, engine speed and engine temperature to

 determine the fuel delivery (Holley ProJection).